ces0491/fleet-manager/TERMS_OF_SERVICE.md

 ## 14. Third-Party Services

-The Service may integrate with third-party services (MongoDB, email providers, etc.).
+The Service may integrate with third-party services (PostgreSQL database hosting, email providers, etc.).
 Your use of third-party services is subject to their own terms and privacy policies.

 ## 15. Export Controls